 - I quote prices in Thai Baht as well as € and $.
 When we were in Thailand, €1 was around 37THB and $1 around 33THB, but as the exchange rate varies this might be a little different now.

-- In total, we spent 22220 THB (€600/$670) in the 10 days we were in the country.
+- In total, we spent 22220 THB (€600/$670) in the 10 days we were Thailand.
 As such, our Thailand travel budget per day comes down to an average of 2222THB (€60/$67) and includes almost all expenses in Thailand.
 Please note that flights to Thailand are not included in the budget.

 - Also, as with my budget breakdowns for the Philippines and Malaysia, I excluded the costs for scuba diving.
 I feel this would not be a fair representation of the average cost per day in Thailand.
-Diving is (relatively) expensive and not everyone will go diving in Thailand, as such, I excluded these costs from the Thailand budget.
+Diving is (relatively) expensive and not everyone will go diving in Thailand, therefore, I excluded these costs from the Thailand budget.